The Bankrate promise

-A Master of Business Administration (MBA) prepares business professionals for leadership roles within their chosen field, but these programs are usually incredibly competitive.
-When applying for an MBA program, schools will consider your personal essay, test scores, letters of recommendation and more.
+A Master of Business Administration prepares business professionals for leadership roles in their chosen fields.
+When applying for an MBA program, schools will consider factors including your personal essay, test scores, letters of recommendation and more.
 Here’s what to know before sending in your application.

 MBA application deadlines

 Many business schools have several rounds of deadlines for admissions throughout the year.
 Students typically apply during the fall, winter or spring and receive an admissions decision within two to three months.
-For the 2022-23 school year, many top MBA programs have their deadlines in September 2021, January 2022 and April 2022.
+For the 2023-24 school year, many top MBA programs are already well into their application review process, with initial applications accepted in September and October 2022 for many schools.

 Here are some examples from the top business schools:

 These deadlines often correspond to academic and scholarship opportunities.
-For example, Columbia Business School has an early-decision deadline in October for students whose first choice is Columbia, with a January deadline for students who wish to be considered for merit-based awards.
-All other students may apply by the April deadline, but these applications are evaluated after the early-decision applications have been reviewed.
+For example, Columbia Business School has an early-decision deadline in September for students whose first choice is Columbia, with a January deadline for students who wish to be considered for merit-based awards.

-A few schools offer rolling admissions, where students may apply at any time during the year.
+A few schools offer rolling admissions, where students can apply anytime during the year.
 In these cases, admission is granted on a first-come, first-served basis.
 In any case, it’s usually best to apply to your MBA program as early as possible.

 Each school has its own application process, and you’ll need different information for each one.
 However, there are a few common requirements for your MBA application.

-Students can take the test only on specific dates set by the testing centers.
-Business schools often accept scores in the 650 to 690 range but prefer scores of 700 or higher.
+Business schools often accept scores in the 650 to 690 range but prefer 700 or higher.

 Undergraduate transcripts showcase the applicants’ academic ability.
-MBA admissions officers look at an applicant’s cumulative GPA but also consider factors like the undergraduate institution’s academic reputation and the types of courses taken by the student.
+MBA admissions officers look at your cumulative GPA but also consider factors like the undergraduate institution’s academic reputation and the types of courses you’ve taken.

 These factors help admissions officers compare and rank students by their GPAs.